Homeschooling is a bad idea, and there are plenty of great reasons that you shouldn’t homeschool your children.

 Everyone knows it – the only way to be successful is to finish school with a high ATAR, because that’s the ONLY way to get into university.

-So without a high ATAR your child is doomed to a lifetime of entry-level jobs, poor wages, and possibly homelessness.
+So it’s obvious – without a high ATAR your child is doomed to a lifetime of entry-level jobs, poor wages, and possibly homelessness.
+Better send them to school at 4 to prepare for it.

 15. You can’t be mum/dad AND teacher